davidtwco/rfcs/text/0000-build-std/4-build-std-always.md

 `compiler-builtins` is always built with `-Ccodegen-units=10000` to force each intrinsic into its own object file to avoid symbol clashes with libgcc.
-This is currently enforced with a profile override in the standard library's workspace.
+This is currently enforced with a profile override in the standard library's workspace and is unchanged.

-rustc will automatically use a large number of codegen units for the `compiler-builtins` crate, unless manually specified using the `-Ccodegen-units` flag (to support users, like Rust for Linux, that prefer a single codegen unit).
-This prevents `compiler-builtins` from having to be special-cased in the standard library workspace.

-> [!NOTE]
->
-> [rust#135395] could be resurrected to implement this.

 See [*Allow local builds of `compiler-rt` intrinsics*][future-compiler-builtins-c] for discussion of the `compiler-builtins-c` feature.